vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 ![Screenshot of Contour package details screen](img/tanzu-pkgs/tanzu-pkgs05.png)

-Provide a name for the installed package and select the version that you want to install.
+Specify a name for the installed package, and select the version that you want to install.
 You can customize your installation by entering the user-configurable values in YAML format under the **Overlay YAML** option.

-An example YAML file for customizing the installation of Contour follows.
+Below is a sample YAML file for customizing the installation of Contour:

 ```yaml
 infrastructure_provider: vsphere